sampsyo/cs6120/content/blog/2022-05-20-Banked_Memory_Compiler_Backend_in_MLIR/index.md

 ### Introduction

 Banked memories, or logical memories that are divided into multiple physical memories, are an important part of achieving high performance FPGA designs.
-Unfortunately, neither RTL- not HLS-based languages provide sufficient abstractions to express banked memories.
+Unfortunately, neither RTL- nor HLS-based languages provide sufficient abstractions to express banked memories.
 This results in tremendous efforts that programmers need to put when designing memory sub-systems for their hardware architectures.
 The problem is especially hard given the diverse set of applications with different memory access patterns and performance requirements, as well as numerous hardware primitives the memory can be map onto (e.g. LUTRAM, BRAM, ULTRARAM, etc.) available in today's FPGAs.
 Without these abstractions, designers have to manually plan the microarchitecture of the memories with all the necessary optimizations in order to make them meeting target design requirements.

 To address the aforementioned challenges and simplify the process of designing banked memories, we propose AMC -- a novel MLIR dialect built on top of CIRCT and Calyx that enables compilation of arbitrary memory structures.
 Our contribution lies in the following three aspects: